 * * *

-Look for The Lessons of 2020: Using the Wisdom of CHANGE to Build a Better Future later in January of 2021.
+Collected posts will be published as The Lessons of 2020: Using the Wisdom of CHANGE to Build a Better Future.
+Look for it on amazon in 2021.

 If you’d like a copy of the Common Sense Book of Change, or extras to give others, click here.